claudioperez/sdof/README.md

 $$

-Integration is carried out using a Generalized - $\alpha$ integrator that is implemented under the hood in optimized C code.
-This is an implicit method that allows for high frequency energy dissipation and second order accuracy.
+Integration is carried out using a Generalized - $\alpha$ integrator that is implemented under the hood in highly optimized multi-threaded C code.

+Generalized - $\alpha$ is an implicit method that allows for high frequency energy dissipation and second order accuracy.
 With the right selection of parameters, the method can be specialized to the Hibert-Hughes-Taylor (HHT), or Newmark families of integration schemes.